billbull21/kedar-server/readme.md

 2). rename .env.sample and adjust with your own setting.
 3). run -> npx sequelize db:migrate (if you wanna change the property in table user please edit in the models n migrations) 4). and voila.

+ADD NOTE : please adjust the name entity in package-lock.json, package.json and www bin